Slider Image 1 Content

-I think every mother can share the feeling of finally getting your little one(s) to sleep and walking out of their room to see the rest of your home must’ve been hit by a tornado.
-It happens to the best of us I don’t know about you, but I can’t stand
+I think every mother can share the feeling of finally getting your little one(s) to sleep and walking out of their room to see the rest of her home must’ve been hit by a tornado that just blasted through.
+It happens to every single one of us.
+I don’t know about you, but I can’t stand

-a mess numerous messes.
-There will always be a time or place to get messy but feeling overwhelmed because you are forced to spend a large chunk of time cleaning it is different.
-So, to help eliminate this frustration from my life, I’ve come up with a few tips for staying organized throughout the day and avoiding the binge cleaning three hours before someone comes over.
+I understand there are times and places to get messy or to make a mess, but feeling overwhelmed because your entire home is a mess and you’re going to spend a large chunk of time cleaning it is completely different.
+So, to (almost) completely eliminate this frustration from my life, I’ve come up with a few tips for staying organized throughout the day and hopefully avoiding binge cleaning three hours before someone comes over.

-My first two tips are inspired from a wonderful book recommended to me by my sister-in-law called The Happiness Project.
+My first two tips are adapted from a wonderful book recommended to me by my sister-in-law called The Happiness Project.

+1. If you can do it in a minute or less, do it right then!
 There are little messes and to-dos we pass by throughout the day and think, “Oh, I’ll just do it later.”
-If each of those things take a minute to do and you find 10 ‘oh I’ll just do it laters,’ that’s a 10-minute chunk of things to do later.
-On top of that, larger chunks of cleaning make us less likely to actually start.
-If you see a pan sitting on your stove, a group of toys on the floor or walk by the laundry room knowing there’s a load sitting in the washer, take literally ONE minute and do it.
-It will stop chores from accumulating for later, and it’ll be one less thing you have to worry about.
+If each of those things takes a minute to do and you find 10 oh-I’ll-just-do-it-later, you just made a 10-minute chunk of things you’ll have to do later.
+On top of that, you’ll be less likely to do it, because there will be way more to do.
+If you see a pan sitting on your stove, a group of toys on the floor, or walk by the laundry room knowing there’s a load sitting in the washer, take literally ONE minute and do it.
+It will stop you from accumulating things to do later, and it’ll be one less thing you have to worry about.

-Take the toys and items you normally hide or store away and display them.
+3. Create decor out of toys or items that would normally just cause a mess.
+Take the toys and things you normally would hide or store away day after day and display them.
 It’s fun for the kids to have their toys on display and available whenever they want to play with them, but it also creates less work and easier access for you.